cakephp/docs/en/appendices/phpunit-migration-hints.rst

     e.g. filter=myMethod

 Only tests containing the string ``myMethod`` will be run on the next refresh.
-The cake testsuite shell also supports a -filter option to filter methods.
+The cake test shell also supports a --filter option to filter methods.

 Assertion methods
 -----------------